pvasek/kudu-wiki/Configurable-settings.md

     WEBSITE_DISABLE_SCM_SEPARATION=true

+When separation enabled (the default), the main site and scm site run in different sandboxes.
+Some resulting behavior:

+- With separation, when you stop the site, the scm site is still running, and you can continue to use git and msdeploy.
+- With separation, the Main and scm sites each have their own local files.
+So you won't see the Main site's temp files from Kudu console.

 ### Pre-start the SCM site as part of site creation (needs to be set in the site creation call)

     WEBSITE_START_SCM_ON_SITE_CREATION=true